erda-project/docs/docs/en/1.6/manual/install/helm-install/premise.md

 4. Set NFS as network shared storage on each node.

-   * If you already have network shared storage (such as Alibaba Cloud), please run the following command to set it on each node:
+   * If you already have network shared storage (such as Alibaba Cloud), please run the following commands to set it on each node:

       ```shell
       mount -t <storage_type> <your-share-storage-node-ip>:<your-share-storage-dir> /netdata